imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/classification.md

 - There are dangers and subtleties associated with performing regressions involving only a single predictor when other predictors may also be relevant.
   - The results obtained using one predictor may be quite different from those ob- tained using multiple predictors, especially when there is correlation among the predictors.

+## Multinomial Logistic Regression

+- Classify a response variable that has more than two classes
+- We choose one variable as the baseline and make the model estimates the coefficients for the comparisons
+  - e.g. you have three outcome categories: A, B, and C. You choose A as the baseline.
+The model estimates coefficients for the comparisons B vs. A and C vs. A.
+  - In the end, you have the probability of A, B, and C

 ## Questions

 - [ ] TODO: logistic regression